AGS-Programming-Club/AGS-Game-Project/README.md

 - Run `./scripts/eclipse.sh`
 - Import the generated project in Eclipse
-- Run 'client'
+- Run 'client' in Eclipse (NOT the script)

 #### MinGW

 - Run `scripts\eclipse_mingw.bat` through double clicking on it or through the command line
 - Import the generated project in Eclipse
-- Run 'client'
+- Run 'client' in Eclipse (NOT the script)